Exact Diagonalization of $\mathrm{SU}(N)$ Fermi-Hubbard Models

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]}

-In this supplemental material, we show complementary numerical results obtained via ED.
+In this supplemental material, we first provide representation theory background to detail/support some claims and formula written in the main article and then we show complementary numerical results obtained via ED.

+In Sec.~\ref{basis}, we review the basis of the irreps of U($N$) and SU($N$) and in Sec.~\ref{generators} the construction of the finite-dimensional representations of the generators of U($N$) and SU($N$).
+Then, in Sec.~\ref{factorization}, we detail the color factorization at work in our ED procedure, before focusing on the construction of the SU($N$) singlets basis in \,Sec.~\ref{singlets}.
+Next, in Sec.~\ref{largeU}, we show how to recover the Young rules used in the diagonalization of the SU($N$) Heisenberg Model (HM) from the Gelfand-Tsetlin rules in the large U limit of the SU($N$) Fermi-Hubbard Model (FHM).
+In the final subsection of the group theory part, i.e in Sec.~\ref{symplectic}, we show the dimensions of the symplectic Sp($N$) singlets subspace for some specific parameters.

+Then, we move to the complementary numerical part.
 In Sec.~\ref{sec: su5}, we focus on SU($5$) on the square lattice with L=10 sites.
 For this specific case, we show some energy spectra and we detail the fitting procedure of the charge gap that we have used for all the systems under consideration in our manuscript.
-Then, in Sec.~\ref{sec: su2}, we consider the case SU($2$) on a triangular lattice of $L=12$ and $L=16$ sites which illustrate the finite size effects on the spin/charge gaps.
+Then, in Sec.~\ref{sec: su2}, we consider the case SU($2$) on a triangular lattice with $L=12$ and $L=16$ sites which illustrate the finite size effects on the spin/charge gaps.
 Finally, in Sec.~\ref{sec: correlation}, we show the evolution of real space correlations while increasing the interaction $U$ for SU($3$) on the L=12 triangular lattice and for SU($5$) on the square lattice.